Nonprofit advertising examples: Inspiration for ad campaigns

 I’m not trying to minimize the work done at rescue shelters, but I am going to say that when building ads, they have a paw up on the competition.
 Just find the cutest picture of a dog and you’ve found your next ad.

 Do be careful with the copy, though.
-You want to tug a little on hearts but not everyone is ready for a tear jerker while they’re skimming the news or doing a little online shopping.
+You want to tug a little on hearts but not everyone is ready for a tear jerker while they’re skimming the news or doing some light online shopping.

 Example ads in clockwise order from: The Humane Society of North Central Florida,